 jdeps --jdk-internals -R --class-path 'libs/*' $project

-Here, libs is a folder containing all of your dependencies and $project your project's JAR.
 Analyzing the output is beyond this article's scope but it's not that hard - you'll manage.

-Finding reflective access is a little tougher.
 The run time's default behavior is to warn you once for the first illegal access to a package, which is insufficient.
-Fortunately, there's the --illegal-access=$value option, where $value can be:

-• permit: Access to all JDK-internal APIs is permitted to code on the class path.
+: Access to all JDK-internal APIs is permitted to code on the class path.

 For reflective access, a single warning is issued for the first access to each package.
 (Default in Java 9, but will be removed in a future release.)

-• deny: The option for those who believe in strong encapsulation: All illegal access is forbidden by default.
+: The option for those who believe in strong encapsulation: All illegal access is forbidden by default.

-Particularly deny is very helpful to hunt down reflective access.
-It is also a great default value to set once you've collected all required --add-exports and --add-opens options.
-This way, no new dependencies can crop up without you noticing it.
+It is also a great default value to set once you've collected all required --add-exports

-Dependencies On Java EE Modules
+▚Dependencies On Java EE Modules

 There's a lot of code in Java SE that's actually Java EE related.
 It ended up in these six modules:

-• java.activation with javax.activation package
+- java.activation with

-• java.xml.bind with all javax.xml.bind.* packages
+package - java.xml.bind with all

 For various compatibility reasons (one of them being split packages, which we will look at next), code on the class path does not see these modules by default, which leads to compile or run time errors.

-Here's a compile error for a class using JAXBException from the java.xml.bind module:
+Here's a compile error for a class using JAXBException

 error: package javax.xml.bind is not visible